digisfera/touch-tap/README.md

 touch-tap
 =========

-Detect tap using touch events
+Detect a tap using touch events to prevent the 300ms delay on some mobile devices.

 Usage
 -----